 by Samantha Urban, University of Hartford Communications Intern

-On Wednesday, March 4th, 2020, Watkinson will be participating in its fourth annual Social Justice Day.
+On Wednesday, March 4th, 2020, Watkinson private school will be participating in its fourth annual Social Justice Day.
 This day is dedicated to learning about issues and topics that are important to community members, as well as empowering students to talk about issues that are important to them.
 This year’s theme is ‘Embracing Change’ and is all about raising awareness, promoting dialogue, and making connections.

 There are 24 workshops being offered, 14 of which will be run by students with the help of a faculty coach.
 The other 10 will be run by faculty alone.
 This gives faculty an opportunity to do a deep dive into a topic they are passionate about, that might not be included in their regular curriculum.